EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * HINT_ID_V - information about how to retrieve the credential of Party U

-* APP_3 - bstr containing application data
+* APP_3 - bstr containing opaque application data

 ### Party U Processing of Message 3 {#asym-msg3-procU}